[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 b) Credit Balances

-c) Debit and Credit Balances
+c) Debit or Credit Balances

 d) Neither Debit nor Credit Balances